Skip to content

 • postgraduate study with work rights (especially in Canada, UK, and Australia) often leading to permanent roles.

-These paths often lead to long-term employment.
+These paths often lead to long-term international employment.

 To elaborate, internships via AIESEC or company programs build networks.
 Work-study in France (20 hours/week).
 UK Graduate visa: 2 years post-study.
 Australia’s Temporary Graduate visa: Up to 4 years.
 Success rate: 60% convert to full-time.
 Fund via scholarships like Fulbright.